Gopal Rai: Political career

 Rai began his career with All India Students Association in Lucknow University in 1992.
-He is partially paralyzed as he was shot during his student days in Lucknow.
-He and two other members led "Mein Bhi Aam Aadmi" campaign which started on 10 January and continued till 26 January 2014, for handling fund collection, association and management of other political groups.
+He is partially paralyzed as he was shot at during his student days in Lucknow.
+He and two other members led the "mein bhi aam aadmi" campaign, which started on 10 January and continued till 26 January 2014, for handling fund collection, association, and management of other political groups.